w3c/wai-wcag-em/procedure.md

 Document the samples that were randomly selected as these will need to be compared to the remaining structured sample in [Step 4.3: Compare Structured and Random Samples](#step4c).

-**Note:** While the random sample need not be selected according to strictly scientific criteria, the scope of the selection needs to span the entire scope of the digital product (any samples on the digital product may be selected), and the selection of individual samples does not follow a predictable pattern.
-Recording the method used to generate the random sample is crucial for ensuring the reliability and replicability of the findings.
+<p class="note">While the random sample need not be selected according to strictly scientific criteria, the scope of the selection needs to span the entire scope of the digital product (any samples on the digital product may be selected), and the selection of individual samples does not follow a predictable pattern.
+Recording the method used to generate the random sample is crucial for ensuring the reliability and replicability of the findings.</p>

 #### Step 3.3: Include Complete Processes {#step3c}

-<strong id="req3c">Methodology Requirement 3.3strong> Include all samples that are part of a [complete process](#complete) in the selected sample.
+<strong id="req3c">Methodology Requirement 3.3</strong> Include all samples that are part of a [complete process](#complete) in the selected sample.

 The selected sample has to include all pages or views that belong to a series presenting a complete process.
 When samples belong to a process, all pages or views that belong to that same process have to be included.